HeDeAnTheonlyone/Taglib/README.md

 # Taglib
 A tags library for Minecraft data packs

-You can use this library in every version but some tags might be incomplete.
+You can use this library in every version but some tags might be incomplete.<br>
 Tags are complete till version: `1.19.4`

 https://www.planetminecraft.com/data-pack/taglib/<br>